mr-baber/unit5.1/README.md

 * one default constructor that takes no parameters and creates a Joker card
 * one two parameter constructor that takes in suit and value and stores them in instance variables
 * a toString method that allows the user to print a String describing the card (ie- "2 of Hearts")
-* a print method that create a visual representation of a card.
-It should: use ASCII characters to create a card
 * in the App method
   * create and print two Joker cards
   * create and print 13 cards for each suit with proper values and suits